cyrusjk/opentelemetry-collector-contrib/receiver/mysqlreceiver/README.md

   - `time_limit` - maximum time from since the statements have been observed last time (default=`24h`)
   - `limit` - limit of records, which is maximum number of generated metrics (default=`250`)

+- `query_metrics_as_logs` (default = true): Some query metrics are emitted along with the full query text as logs.
+As described above with statement_events, there is a limit to teh length of attribute values in Metrics, but that limit does not apply to Logs.
+If this is enabled, the metric values are emitted as Log attribute values.
+Note that because of this, other Metric datapoint data, such as attributes, will not be communicated.
+  - if false, the same metrics will be reported as regular metrics and the query digest added as an attribute.
+  - metrics that can be emitted as logs are:
+    - mysql.query.time.lock
+    - mysql.query.time.cpu
+    - mysql.query.rows.total
+    - mysql.query.rows.returned
+    - mysql.query.time.total
+    - mysql.query.calls
+- `top_query_collection.enabled`: (default = true): If true, the receiver will collect the top queries by lock_time of the target instance.
+  - `lookback_time` (default= 60): The time window (in seconds) in which to query for top queries.
+    - Queries that were finished execution outside the lookback window are not included in the collection.
+Increasing the lookback window (in seconds) will be useful for capturing long-running queries.
+  - `max_query_sample_count` (default = 100): The maximum number of queries to consider when determining the top queries to report on
+  - `top_query_count` (default = 200): The maximum number of distinct queries to collect metrics and text for and emit.
 ### Example Configuration

 ```yaml